 What is wattage?

-The wattage indicates how much power is needed per unit of time to operate LED lighting, for example.
-This differs per device.
-The wattage is always indicated on the product.
-The wattage is indicated by the letter "W".
+Wattage indicates how much power is needed per unit of time to operate, for example, LED lighting.
+This varies by device.
+Wattage is always indicated with the product.
+Wattage is denoted by the letter "W".
 The unit is named after the Scottish engineer James Watt.
-The wattage can be calculated using a simple formula.
-The formula is as follows: the number Volt x the number Ampère = the wattage.
-It shows how much energy your LED lighting consumes.
+Wattage can be calculated using a simple formula.
+The formula is as follows: the number of Volts x the number of Amperes = wattage.
+It indicates how much energy your LED lighting consumes.

 Units of Watt

-Since wattage can vary considerably, there are different names for different units.
+Since wattage can vary significantly, there are different names for different units.
 For example, 1000 watts is 1 kilowatt.
-The units of watts are given in the table below.
+The units of watt are shown in the table below.

 Units of watt | ||